BDA2013/riseUp/README.md

 # riseUp

-## Our RiseUp App will allow user to enter a city name and display the sunset, sunrise, and day length.
+## Our RiseUp App will allow user to enter a location and display the sunset, sunrise, and day length.

 ### RiseUp will feature two API's: